Episode 58

 Speaker:

-saving for many but
+saving for many, but only

 Speaker: